drizzle-team/brocli/README.md

     :speech_balloon: - will be automatically prefixed with `-` if one character long, `--` if longer
     If you wish to have only single hyphen as a prefix on multi character name - simply specify name with it: `boolean('-longname')`

+-   `positional()` - defines option as a positional-type option which requires data to be passed after a command as `command value`
+    :warning: - does not consume options and data that starts with `-`

 Extensions:

 -   `.alias(...aliases: string[])` - defines aliases for option